baptiste-dubillaud/coachlm/README.md

 ### Notes

 - Compose defines a custom network `app-network` used by all services.
-- The Postgres service uses `pgvector/pgvector:pg16` and enables the `vector` extension via [db/init.sql](db/init.sql).
+- The Postgres service uses `pgvector/pgvector:pg18` and enables the `vector` extension via [db/init.sql](db/init.sql).
-- The frontend Nginx config proxies `/api/*` to `backend:8000` inside the compose network, so the browser talks to one origin at port 3000.
+- The frontend runs Vite's development server with hot module reloading (HMR).
+- Backend and frontend run on separate ports: backend on 8000, frontend on 3000.

 ### Troubleshooting